hyperledger/fabric-chaincode-java/fabric-chaincode-docker/README.md

 # Image variants

-Image tags correspond broadly to the major and minor version of Hyperledger Fabric for which they are primarily intended.
-More detailed information on image tags, interoperability, and supported Java versions can be found in the [compatibility](https://github.com/hyperledger/fabric-chaincode-java/blob/main/COMPATIBILITY.md) documentation.
+Detailed information on image tags, interoperability, and supported Java versions can be found in the [compatibility](https://github.com/hyperledger/fabric-chaincode-java/blob/main/COMPATIBILITY.md) documentation.

 # License